kubecost/docs/index.md

 ![Welcome](images/welcome_image.png)

-__Kubecost helps you monitor and manage cost and capacity in Kubernetes environments.__ We integrate with your infrastructe to help your team track, manage, and reduce spend.
+__Kubecost helps you monitor and manage cost and capacity in Kubernetes environments.__ We integrate with your infrastructure to help your team track, manage, and reduce spend.

 Below are frequently visited Kubecost documentation pages for both the Kubecost [open source project](https://github.com/kubecost/cost-model) as well as the [Commercial Kubecost product](http://kubecost.com).